google/applied-machine-learning-intensive/v2/06_other_models/00_random_forests/slides.md

 <!--
 This is our first foray into "ensemble learning".
 Ensemble learning is a technique in which multiple learners are trained on the training data and their results are aggregated in some way.
-This aggregation is typically majority vote, mode, for classification and mean or median for regression.
+This aggregation is typically one of majority vote or mode for classification, and mean or median for regression.

 Concepts:
 * models:techniques:ensemble learning